 The beauty is that we become what we think about, and for me, I’m going to tell my client that while there is scientific research indicating that there are natural differences, who he is in the world is up to him and his commitment to being the individual he seems himself destined to be.

 Is Low Self-esteem Your Fault?

 Kind of the big question here is whether a sense of low self-esteem and a lack of confidence is your fault.
+Or could it be impostor syndrome?
+Here is an article I wrote on: How common is impostor syndrome?
 For an answer to this, we have to go back to the top of this post.